tsfrt/google-drive-integration/QUICKSTART.md

 # Quick Start Guide 🚀

-Get started with Google Drive to Databricks ingestion in 5 minutes!
+Download files from Google Drive to Databricks in 5 minutes - **No coding required!**

 ## Prerequisites